ualter/teachstore-iac/README.md

 ```
 1.2.3) Point you kubectl to your AWS EKS Kubernetes (kubeconfig creation)

-This is important, otherwise your kubectl commands will not work(directed) on EKS.
+This is important, otherwise your kubectl commands will not work(point to) over your EKS.
 ```bash
 $ make kubectl-config-aws
 ```